 I don’t know who thought to put a cheesy-eggy batter into a mini waffle pan, but keto dieters all over the world have benefited from having a pretty nearly blank canvas to work with when creating scrumptious meals.

 Basically, a chaffle is a mixture of eggs, cheese, and almond flour.
-There are variations on this basic formula, including my personal favorite which uses egg whites (not the yolks), mozzarella (or some other neutral cheese), a bit of superfine ground almond flour (this helps give it some body), and sour cream.
+There are variations on this basic formula, including my personal favorite, which uses egg whites (not the yolks), mozzarella (or some other neutral cheese), a bit of superfine ground almond flour (this helps give it some body), and sour cream.

 Yup, you heard me, sour cream.
-The sour cream gives it slight tanginess and richness that puts these chaffles over the top.
+The sour cream gives it a slight tanginess and richness that puts these chaffles over the top.

-The basic batter is enough to make two chaffles in a mini waffle maker; just don’t overfill the waffle maker or you’ll have a mess!
+The basic batter is enough to make two chaffles in a mini waffle maker; just don’t overfill the waffle maker, or you’ll have a mess!